 I live in an apartment with a fairly large balcony that gets lots of sun.
 I love the idea of vertical gardening, but am not sure it would work in my case?
 Please help.

-House and Leisure put the question to Tarryn Rice, who started Wall Gardens in 2011.
+put the question to Tarryn Rice, who started Wall Gardens

 'I have always had a love of plants and derived great pleasure from the time and energy that was put into the garden in our home in Johannesburg.
 When faced with the prospect of moving to a house in Cape Town with no garden, we started exploring alternate ways to keep plants as part of my life.
 Here I discovered the potential of wall space as a blank canvas and was able to combine my passion for gardening and art.
 A sunny balcony is an ideal space for a vertical garden, as they are perfectly suited for urban living and people with limited garden space.

 There are many different forms of vertical garden systems, with varying degrees of complexity and cost.
 At the top end of the scale you get large installations that use an artificial growing medium and have fully integrated irrigation systems.
 You also get smaller, simpler gardens like the ones we make at Wall Gardens, which don’t cost an arm and a leg.
 They are compact, self contained, and can be installed in a matter of minutes and moved around if needed.
 What you choose will depend ultimately on your space, budget and appetite for doing things yourself.

 Choice of Plants